-Martin Feldstein is the George F. Baker Professor of Economics at Harvard University and president emeritus of the National Bureau of Economic Research, a private non-profit research organization that has specialized for nearly 100 years in producing nonpartisan studies of the American economy.
-Dr. Feldstein served as president and CEO of the NBER from 1977-82 and 1984-2008 and continues as a research associate of the NBER.
+Martin Feldstein was the George F. Baker Professor of Economics at Harvard University and president emeritus of the National Bureau of Economic Research, a private non-profit research organization that has specialized for nearly 100 years in producing nonpartisan studies of the American economy.
+Dr. Feldstein served as president and CEO of the NBER from 1977-82 and 1984-2008.

 From 1982 through 1984, Dr. Feldstein was Chairman of the Council of Economic Advisers and President Reagan’s chief economic adviser.
 He served as president of the American Economic Association in 2004.
 In 2006, President Bush appointed him a member of the President’s Foreign Intelligence Advisory Board.
 In 2009, President Obama appointed him a member of the President’s Economic Recovery Advisory Board.

-Dr. Feldstein has received honorary doctorates from several universities and is an Honorary Fellow of Nuffield College, Oxford.
+Dr. Feldstein received honorary doctorates from several universities and was an Honorary Fellow of Nuffield College, Oxford.
 In 1977, he received the John Bates Clark Medal of the American Economic Association, a prize awarded every two years to the economist under the age of 40 who is judged to have made the greatest contribution to economic science.
-He is the author of more than 300 research articles in economics.
-He is also an economic adviser to several businesses and government organizations in the United States and abroad and is a regular contributor to the Wall Street Journal and other publications.
+He authored more than 300 research articles in economics.
+He was also an economic adviser to several businesses and government organizations in the United States and abroad and was a regular contributor to the Wall Street Journal and other publications.